klaytn/metaverse-knowledge-kit/docs/klaytn-contracts/kip-7/sdks-and-tutorials.md

 **c.
 Execute Scripts**

 Paste the code below in your newly created `kip7Caver.js` file.
-This code illustrates the use of caver.js to interact with the KIP7 token previously created.
+Code below illustrates the use of caver.js to interact with the KIP7 token previously created.
+This code

-First, we import caver.js and the contract ABI, which defines the functions and parameters of the KIP7 contract.
-Then, we initialize caver.js and the KIP7 contract by providing the contract address.
+1. Imports caver.js and the contract ABI, which defines the functions and parameters of the KIP7 contract.
+2. Initialize caver.js and the KIP7 contract by providing the contract address.

-Next we set the contract address, create and add keyring to enable users sign on using their own Klaytn account.
-Then, we call a balanceOf function to get a specified address token balance.
-Then, we minted 100000 tokens to a  specified account given the sender of this transaction is the creator of the contract.
-Finally, we transfer 500  tokens from the current account to another account using the `transfer` function of the contract.
+3. Set the contract address, create and add keyring to enable users sign on using their own Klaytn account.
+4. Call a `balanceOf` function to get a specified address token balance.
+5. Mint 100000 tokens to a  specified account given the sender of this transaction is the creator of the contract.
+6. Transfer 500  tokens from the current account to another account using the `transfer` function of the contract.

 ```javascript
 // Interact with KIP7 contract with caver-js